johnmatters03/DriveApp/README.md

 ### Styling

-- CSS is used for styling components, with a separate `App.css` file providing a clean and modern look.
+- CSS is used for styling components, refer to `App.css`

-### Error Handling

-- Error messages from the backend are caught and displayed to the user, enhancing the user experience and debugging process.

-## Deployment

-- The application can be deployed on platforms like Heroku for the backend and Netlify for the frontend.

 ## Authors